VniciusMiranda/Movie-Database/README.md

 # movie database

 This is my first web project and it was created to test the knowledge that I acquired in React, javascript, HTML and CSS during the quarantine because of the new corona virus.
-The project itself consist in a web page where the user are able to search for movies and get basic information about then, like the description and the rating of the movie (nothing original, but hey, we gotta learn to walk before we can run right?).
+The project itself consist in a web page where the user are able to search for movies and get basic information about then, like the description and the rating of the movie.

 ## running on your machine